 Game play continues until one player captures fourteen tricks (a majority of the 26 tricks in the game).
 That player is the winner, and play normally ceases at that point.
 If all 26 tricks are played out, and it is found that the tricks have been split 13–13, then the game is a tie.

 Whist is an extremely old game, dating back to the 1600s.
-Deriving from an older game called Ruff and Honors, Whist received a boost in popularity from a 1742 publication called A Short Treatise on the Game of Whist, written by a gentleman named Edmond Hoyle.
+It derives from an even older game called Ruff and Honors.
+Whist received a boost in popularity from a 1742 publication called A Short Treatise on the Game of Whist, written by a gentleman named Edmond Hoyle.
 Despite the high price of one guinea for what amounted to little more than a pamphlet, the work sold out.
-Hoyle followed up on A Short Treatise on Whist with another publication of An Artificial Memory for Whist, which, along with other essays on games such as Piquet, Brag, Quadrille, Chess, and Backgammon, helped establish Hoyle as an authority on games, to the point that “according to Hoyle” became general English slang.
+Hoyle followed up on A Short Treatise on Whist with another publication, An Artificial Memory for Whist.
+That work, along with other essays on games such as Piquet, Brag, Quadrille, Chess, and Backgammon, helped establish Hoyle as an authority on games, to the point that “according to Hoyle” became general English slang.
 A Short Treatise on Whist remained the canonical governing document of Whist until 1864.